 Making the most of your visit

-Here are some great ways to spend your time at The Savill Garden.
-You can also view the video below, which shows how beautiful The Savill and Valley Gardens are in winter.
-Please download our Savill Garden map to see the overall layout and key features of the Garden more easily.
+Here are some great ways to make the most of your visit to The Savill Garden and Windsor Great Park.
+Please download our Savill Garden mapto see the overall layout and key features of the Garden.

 Sir Eric Savill first created this woodland garden in the 1930s, and since then many others have undertaken a tireless quest to add their own expertise and creativity.
 The Rose Garden in particular, designed by Andrew Wilson and opened by H.M. the Queen in 2010, is a magnificent addition.
 Visitors can wander the swirls of rose beds, and enjoy the perfume at its best from a central walkway.